kandrelczyk/twili-recipes/README.md

 Simple app to help you with cooking.

 Twili is not just another recipe manager.
-It's main focus is on ease of use.
+It's a cooking assistant app focusing maily on ease of use.
 It's main features include:

 - Use LLM to automatically parse recipes - simply copy and paste recipes from any website
-- NextCloud integrationto easily share recipes between devices
+- NextCloud integrationto to easily share recipes between devices
-- Multiplatform support using Tauri
+- Multiplatform support (desktop and mobile)
+- Unique recipe presentation to save you a lot of scrolling

 This project is still under development.